Mdanish0/First-Github/README.md

 # First-Github
-This is a demo for git github class
+This is a demo for git & github class.